 An extended version was released as a 12" single at the same time.

-Queen stole the show at Live-Aid, when Freddie Mercury, battling laryngitis, got everybody in Wembly Stadium singing the chorus of this. (thanks, Brad Wind - Miami, FL, for above 2)
+Queen stole the show at Live-Aid when Freddie Mercury, battling laryngitis, got everybody in Wembly Stadium singing the chorus of this song.

 The extras in the video got the clapping sequence right on the first try, but it took practice for the members of Queen to get it down. (thanks, Jonathon - Clermont, FL)

 The rock band Electric Six recorded this on their 2005 album Señor Smoke.
-In the video, their lead singer Dick Valentine is shown as the ghost of Freddie Mercury appearing in front of his grave. (thanks, Logan - Troy, MT)
+In the video, their lead singer Dick Valentine is shown as the ghost of Freddie Mercury appearing in front of his grave, which caused controversy amongst Queen fans.
+Valentine was quick to stress that it was meant in tribute, not to denigrate the group - the band were massive Queen fans. (thanks, Logan - Troy, MT)